Water Safety and Children

 Physical barriers must be in place to prevent unintended access of children to water during non-swim times.
 Based on the most current evidence, installing four-sided fencing (at least 4 feet high) with self-closing and self-latching gates that completely separates the pool from the house and yard is the most effective way to prevent drowning in young children, preventing more than half of swimming-pool drownings in this age group.
 These safeguards are vitally important in preventing access to the water when a parent is distracted by other children, making dinner or answering the phone.

-The AAP also recommends doing a “walk through” whenever you take your child to a new environment such as a friend or neighbor’s home or a vacation rental, to check for bodies of water and what barriers may or may not be in place to protect your child.
+The AAP also recommends doing a “walk-through” whenever you take your child to a new environment such as a friend or neighbor’s home or a vacation rental, to check for bodies of water and what barriers may or may not be in place to protect your child.

 Close, constant, and attentive supervision is a critical layer of protection against drowning when children are expected to be around the water.
 Adults should provide “touch supervision” within arm’s reach of all children in or near the water by designating a “water watcher” who will take on this task.
-The watcher needs to be free from distraction including talking on the cell phone, social media and alcohol use.
+The watcher needs to be free from distractions including talking on the cell phone, social media, and alcohol use.

 For infants and children up to age 6 years, always supervise when bathing and never leave a younger child in the care of an older child.
 Remember that children can drown in less than one minute in two inches of water or less; the time it takes for a parent to answer the door, check on dinner or get a towel.